Ms-Wanjohi/Operationalize-a-Machine-Learning-Microservice-API/README.md

 source ~/.devops/bin/activate
 ```
 * Run `make install` to install the necessary dependencies.
 Note: Many project's dependencies are listed in requirements.txt file.
 * Use Docker to build and upload a containerized application.
-Verify you have docker installed by running docker --version.
+Verify you have docker installed by running `docker --version`.
 * Ensure  hadolint is installed
 ```bash
 # How I installed hadolint for linux:
 wget -O /bin/hadolint https://github.com/hadolint/hadolint/releases/download/v2.10.0/hadolint-Linux-x86_64
 ```
-* Type: make lint to run lint checks on the project code
+* Type: `make lint` to run lint checks on the project code
 * Install minikube
 ```bash
 # How I installed minikube for Linux: